forrest-herman/forrest-herman/README.md

 ### Hi, my name is Forrest! 👋

-🌱 I’m currently learning Python GUI with Kivy and MATLAB Simulink!
+🌱 I’m currently building a Python GUI using Kivy!

 📫 How to reach me: hermanf@mcmaster.ca